 - First-Aid and CPR certifications are required by the time you start your first shift.
 We offer a discount on certification courses for those who need it

 - Related college degree

-- Professional experience: rafting, canoeing, mountain biking, rock climbing, canyoneering, backpacking, snowshoeing, skiing, etc.
+- Professional experience: mountain biking, rock climbing, canyoneering, backpacking, snowshoeing, skiing, etc.